This webinar is co-sponsored by the Society of Financial Service Professionals and the American Cancer Society

 Hear valuable information on giving vehicles, tax-savings opportunities, and unique philanthropic initiatives for your clients.
 Learn about the advanced charitable planning techniques that are favorable in today’s economic environment.
 Review sophisticated charitable planning techniques with a special emphasis on creative uses of private foundations, donor-advised funds, charitable remainder trusts, and advanced charitable estate planning techniques.
 Emphasis will be on simultaneous use of multiple planning techniques in a large-transaction context to maximize tax benefits, donor control, and nonprofit benefit.

-In this session the presenters will:
+In this session the presenter will:

 Examine the pros and cons of various planned giving vehicles including: donor-advised funds, private foundations, charitable remainder trusts (CRTs), and charitable lead trusts (CLTs).